port-labs/port-docs/docs/guides/all/scaffold-a-new-service.md

 #### Define backend type

 Now we'll define the backend of the action.
-Port supports multiple invocation types, one of them should be selected for you depending on the Git provider you selected in the beginning of the onboarding process.
+Port supports multiple invocation types, depending on the Git provider you are using.

 <Tabs groupId="git-provider" queryString defaultValue="github" values={[
 {label: "GitHub", value: "github"},